pheeque/spp-api/README.md

 `composer require pheeque/spp-api`

-Include composer autoloader and retrieve an api instance
+Include composer autoloader and retrieve an api instance by passing in your SPP domain and your secret API key.

 ```
 require 'vendor/autoload.php';